dometdemont/DO288-apps/nodejs-helloworld/README.md

   Example: telegraf can play an influxdb type, and can be deployed as an indirect service or a helm chart.
     The udsf resource requiring both ignite and influxdb resources can specify this dependencies list:
 	"nudsf-dr": ["ignite",["influxdb","telegraf","telegraf-chart"]]
-    The udsf template has to use the placeholders ~ignite_NAME~ and ~influxdb_NAME~ to enable the dependencies resolution at deployment time.
+    The udsf template has to use the placeholders \~ignite_NAME\~ and \~influxdb_NAME\~ to enable the dependencies resolution at deployment time.
 3. values:
   Define for each type the values used as default for the resources attributes.
 The list of attributes offering default values depends on the resource category:
     - IndirectServices,NetworkFunctions,DirectServices: URL, image, tag, template
     - Operators: template
     - HelmCharts: chart
+4. admin:
+  Define for each type if it requires special privileges for deployment (optional, default to false)
+  If true, a warning is emitted to inform the user that the deployment may fail if run without admin privileges.

+<a name="dependenciesResolution"></a>
+###Template parameters and dynamic dependencies resolution
-  The template attribute is a YAML description of the OpenShift template used for deploying the resource.
+The template attribute in the values section is a YAML description of the OpenShift template used for deploying the resource.
 It must/may include those placeholders:
   - must:
-      - ~NAME~ is the name of the resource
+      - \~NAME\~ is the name of the resource
-      - ~PROJECT~ is the name of the OpenShift project (namespace)
+      - \~PROJECT\~ is the name of the OpenShift project (namespace)
   - may:
-      - ~IMAGE~ is the name of the docker image
+      - \~IMAGE\~ is the name of the docker image
-      - ~REPLICAS~ is the number of replicas
+      - \~REPLICAS\~ is the number of replicas
-      - ~dependency_NAME~ is a reference to the actual name of a dependency for this resource.
+      - \~dependency_NAME\~ is a reference to the actual name of a dependency for this resource.
+      This placeholder allows dynamic resolution of dependencies between resources.
+For instance, in the udsf template, the datasource service name \~ignite_NAME\~ will be dynamically resolved as the actual name of the ignite instance in this project for this deployment.
-      - ~VOLUME~ if the persistent storage can be hosted on a specific volume; this placeholder is replaced with "volumeName: the_volume_name" at build time
+      - \~VOLUME\~ if the persistent storage can be hosted on a specific volume; this placeholder is replaced with "volumeName: the_volume_name" at build time
-      - ~PERSISTENCE_START~conditional_sequence~PERSISTENCE_END~ useful to manage resources with optional persistent storage like ignite: the conditional sequence is removed when no persistent storage is defined by the user for this resource
+      - \~PERSISTENCE_START\~conditional_sequence\~PERSISTENCE_END\~ useful to manage resources with optional persistent storage like ignite: the conditional sequence is removed when no persistent storage is defined by the user for this resource

-  Those placeholders are processed at build time with the actual values defined by the user in the assistant.
+Those placeholders are processed at build time with the actual values defined by the user.
-4. admin:
-  Define for each type if it requires special privileges for deployment (optional, default to false)
-  If true, a warning is emitted to inform the user that the deployment may fail if run without admin privileges.
+Templates can also be loaded as files from the GUI using the Import Yaml template button in the Catalog fieldset.
+See the online help for more details.

 <a name="OpenStackHelp"></a>
 ## OpenStack deployment help